 The Film Tour is a unique opportunity to showcase a carefully curated selection of our favourite films from the festival, offering a fantastic opportunity to watch inspiring work from the some of the worlds most promising filmmaking talent.
 Bookers and their audiences receive a 25% discount off festival tickets to join us at the 2019 festival (6-10 November).
 Book the Film Tour here.

 Great film encourages us to think differently.
 It enriches our lives and invites us to see the world in a new way.
 Film is transformative; it has the power to take us to new places, meet new people, experience new cultures and customs.

-The BAFTA-Qualifying Aesthetica Short Film Festival has partnered with BFI Network and Film Hub North to present the Aesthetica Award-Winning Film Tour; an initiative aimed at bringing cinema to the community in the North of England and encouraging positive engagement with independent film.
+The BAFTA-Qualifying Aesthetica Short Film Festival has partnered with BFI Film Audience Network to present the Aesthetica Award-Winning Film Tour; an initiative aimed at bringing cinema to the community and encouraging positive engagement with independent film.

 These powerful films explore contemporary social issues, inspiring life stories and beautifully heartwarming narratives across animation, drama, documentary and dance.
 The selection features Oscar-nominated an BAFTA-nominated works.

 The ASFF Award-Winning Film Tour is available to community groups, film clubs, cinemas and independent exhibitors.
 Exhibition copies are available as Quicktime, DCP or on DVD.
 We also have a subtitled version available on request.
 The screening package has a certificate 15 rating as some of the works feature strong themes and language that are not suitable for younger audiences.

 ASFF believes that cinema should be accessible for all and as such, we are offering Film Tour packages at affordable rates, so that community cinemas and film groups can organise their own screenings.
 For any enquiries regarding the film tour, please contact Andy Guy: firstname.lastname@example.org